React.useReducer Reducer Patterns, Part 1

 Intermission

 😅 Whew, let’s take a break for now.
-In part 2: we’ll explore reducers that use actions, as well as actions in combination with the current state.
+In part 2, we’ll explore reducers that use actions, as well as reducers that use both actions and the current state.